Claude Hotchin: Religious and civic life

 He was a member from 1930, and for many years Hon.
 Secretary, of the Perth Rotary Club and as such promoted the use of white canes by blind citizens.
 He was elected president in 1935.

 He was active in with the Boy Scout movement (a district commissioner for the Subiaco-Hollywood district), and leader of the Perth Rover Scout crew.
 His support for Girl Guides of Western Australia included a display of his private collection at his Middle Swan home "Mandalay" in aid of the Guide camp "Paxwold".
 He was also a worker in the Y.M.C.A. of Perth, including a period as Chief Fellow of the Perth Y.M.C.A.
 Fellowcraft (a band of older members of the Y.M.C.A.).
 He was a member of the executive of the Chamber of Manufactures and president of the Adult Deaf and Dumb Society.
 He was on the board of the Tom Allan Memorial Orphans' Home.

 He was a founding member of the Crippled Children's Society of Western Australia in 1938.
 He was a member (1947–1964) of the board of trustees of the Public Library and Museum and Art Gallery of Western Australia from 1947 to 1964 and chairman from 1960 to 1964 of the Art Gallery's board of directors.
 He served on the senate of the University of Western Australia from 1951 to 1969 and on the university's McGillivray Art Bequest committee from 1961 to 1973.
 He was chairman of the Arts Council of W. A. and chairman of the Jubilee Arts committee in 1951.

 Personal

 He married Doris May Clarkson on 4 May 1925.
-Their first home was at Nedlands, but soon moved to "Mornington", 56 Colin Street East Perth.
+Their first home was at Nedlands, but soon moved to "Mornington", 56 Colin Street West Perth.
 They had a home at Darlington for a short time, then "Mayfair" at 50 Colin Street, "Mandalay" (once the home of John Septimus Roe) at Middle Swan (near Caversham and Guildford) then "Chartwell" at Mundaring.

 Their daughter Margaret was born on 25 April 1928 and married Douglas McPherson on 25 January 1952.

 Hotchin was a tall man, impressive and charming, "one of the finest looking and sartorially perfect men in Perth" and an accomplished public speaker.
 His recreations included poetry, golf, swimming, motoring and gardening.

 He died on 3 June 1977 in Albany, Western Australia and was buried in the nearby Allambie Park cemetery.